Kyslik/column-sortable/README.md

 ```
 {
     "require": {
-        "kyslik/column-sortable": "5.4.*"
+        "kyslik/column-sortable": "5.5.*"
     }
 }
 ```

     $ composer update

->**Note**: Major and minor versions should match with Laravel, build versions are separate from Laravel versioning scheme.
-Example: If you are using Laravel 5.2, column-sortable version should be `5.2.*`.
+>**Note**: Major and minor versions should match with Laravel's version, build versions are separate from Laravel versioning scheme.
+Example: If you are using Laravel 5.4, column-sortable version should be `5.4.*`.

 ### Laravel's 5.5 auto discovery